Fresh ways to approach brokenness.

 LIZ CARTER

-Liz Carter is an author, poet, and editor from Shropshire.
+Liz is an author, poet, and editor from Shropshire.
 She writes out of her own chronically ill health about the difficult and painful times in life and how we can find gold in the mess.
-Her books, including Valuable (The Good Book Company, 2023), Catching Contentment (IVP), and Treasure in Dark Places, are available in bookstores.
+Her books, including Valuable, Catching Contentment, and Treasure in Dark Places, are available in bookstores.
 She is poet-in-residence for her town of Wellington, Shropshire, UK.
-You can find her on Instagram, Facebook, and Twitter.

 Living Brave